tchiotludo/akhq/README.md

 An **experimental** api is available that allow you to fetch all the exposed on AKHQ through api.

 Take care that this api is **experimental** and **will** change in a future release.
-Some endpoint expose too many datas and is slow to fetch, and we will remove some properties in a future in order to be fast.
+Some endpoints expose too many datas and is slow to fetch, and we will remove some properties in a future in order to be fast.

 Example: List topic endpoint expose log dir, consumer groups, offsets.
-Fetching all of theses is slow for now and we will remove these in a future.
+Fetching all theses is slow for now, and we will remove these in a future.

 You can discover the api endpoint here :
 * `/api`: a [RapiDoc](https://mrin9.github.io/RapiDoc/) webpage that document all the endpoints.
 * `/swagger/akhq.yml`: a full [OpenApi](https://www.openapis.org/) specifications files

 ## Monitoring endpoint
-Several monitoring endpoint is enabled by default.
-You can disabled it or restrict access only for authenticated users following micronaut configuration below.
+Several monitoring endpoint is enabled by default and available on port `8081` only.

+You can disable it, change the port or restrict access only for authenticated users following micronaut configuration below.

-* `/info` [Info Endpoint](https://docs.micronaut.io/snapshot/guide/index.html#infoEndpoint) with git status informations.
+* `/info` [Info Endpoint](https://docs.micronaut.io/snapshot/guide/index.html#infoEndpoint) with git status information.
 * `/health` [Health Endpoint](https://docs.micronaut.io/snapshot/guide/index.html#healthEndpoint)
 * `/loggers` [Loggers Endpoint](https://docs.micronaut.io/snapshot/guide/index.html#loggersEndpoint)
 * `/metrics` [Metrics Endpoint](https://docs.micronaut.io/snapshot/guide/index.html#metricsEndpoint)